Decay of correlations and thermodynamic limit for the circular Riesz gas: Introduction

-\paragraph{\bf{Decay of the correlations}} A proof of uniqueness for the limiting measure of the averaged microscopic process is obtained for the log-gas in \cite{erbar2018one} using a displacement convexity argument showing that the free energy of the infinite gas has a unique minimizer.
-The strategy of \cite{erbar2018one} could possibly be applied to the circular Riesz setting, but this method does not provide convergence without averaging nor a speed of convergence.
-Instead, we propose to examine the rate of decay of correlations, which is much related to this uniqueness problem.
-Since points are very correlated (fluctuations being small), the appropriate observables to look at are the nearest-neighbor variables.
-For 1D log-gases, the correlation between $N(x_{i+1}-x_i)$ and $N(x_{j+1}-x_j)$ is proven in \cite{erdos2014gap} to decay in $|i-j|^{-2}$.
-In this paper we give for the first time a proof of the optimal decay of gap correlations for the circular Riesz gas, which matches the case $s=0$ found in \cite{erdos2014gap} as well as the predictions of the physics literature \cite{Alastuey1985DecayOC,Martin1988SumRI,lewin2022coulomb}.
-Moreover we establish that this gap correlation exhibits a discontinuity at $s=1$ with a much faster decay for $s=1^+$ than $s=1^-$. \\
+\paragraph{\bf{Decay of the correlations}} The question of the uniqueness of the Gibbs state can be tackled by studying the decay of correlations.
+Fluctuations of linear statistics being small, the appropriate variables to examine in order to establish a decay statement are not points but rather gaps.
+In the case of the 1D log-gas, it turns out that the correlation between $N(x_{i+1}-x_i)$ and $N(x_{j+1}-x_j)$ decays in $|i-j|^{-2}$, as proved in \cite{erdos2014gap}.
+In this paper we give a proof of the optimal decay of gap correlations for the circular Riesz gas, which matches the case $s=0$ found in \cite{erdos2014gap} as well as the predictions of the physics literature \cite{Alastuey1985DecayOC,Martin1988SumRI,lewin2022coulomb}.
+We will also study the hypersingular case $s>1$. \\